adamcobabe/mrv/doc/source/tools.rst

 * .. cmdoption:: --mrv-no-maya

     There may be occasions when you want to use mrv facilities which are not specific to maya at all, hence the ``mrv.maya`` module is not used.
-In this case you may specifiy which code to run using the default python ``-c`` and ``-m`` arguments, or by providing a python module to execute.
+In this case you may specifiy which code to run using the default python ``-c`` and ``-m`` arguments which are expected to come before any other non-mrv arguments, or by providing a python module to execute.
 All remaining arguments will be set to ``sys.argv`` which can be read by your code subsequently.

     **Use the current python interpreter without maya support**::